TunahanPehlivan13/spring-kafka-mongo-mysql/README.md

 ### `Property Seeder Service (./property-seeder)`
 Property Seeder service is a Spring Boot application which communicates to a Kafka.
-It provides commands on Kafka cluster which are consumed after to store in a Mongo database.
+It provides commands on Kafka cluster which are consumed by another service after to store in a Mongo database.

 #### `POST '/api/property'`
 #### Example Input